 There are several options to learn frame building:

-- Bicycles by Design / Swallow Bespoke, Coalport, Shropshire – developed frame building courses in 1993 as the industry went into decline.
-They have over 37 years of frame building and industry experience and knowledge.
-The founder Peter Bird is a Master Goldsmith who trained business partner Robert Wade – both were awarded ‘Reynolds 753 approved builders’ (the industries only ever frame building qualification) in the 1980s.
-Although courses tend to be tailored for clients building their own frame for the experience (20 1:1 courses per year), advanced courses can be offered for those wanting to progress and learn more complicated techniques and progress in the industry.
-Currently they have 1 trainee frame builder working for them.
+- Bicycles by Design / Swallow Bespoke, Shropshire – have been running courses since 1993.
+The two trainers are both professional frame builders and make bespoke frames commercially.
+Although courses tend to be tailored for clients building their own frame for the experience, advanced courses can be offered for those wanting to progress and learn more complicated techniques and progress in the industry.

 - Dave Yates Cycles – Dave is semi-retired and may still offer the occasional course.
 He was a prolific builder in the 1980s and took on frame courses in 1998.
 He is very knowledgeable and skilled industry person who originally trained as metalwork teacher.